pzol/deterministic/README.md

 Success(0).try { |n| raise "Error" }   # => Failure(Error)
 ```

+Replaces `Success a` with `Result b`.
+If a `Failure` is passed as argument, it is ignored.

 ```ruby
 Success(1).and Success(2)              # => Success(2)
 Failure(1).and Success(2)              # => Failure(1)
 ```

+Replaces `Success a` with the result of the block.
+If a `Failure` is passed as argument, it is ignored.

 ```ruby
 Success(1).and_then { Success(2) }     # => Success(2)
 Failure(1).and_then { Success(2) }     # => Failure(1)
 ```

+Replaces `Failure a` with `Result`.
+If a `Failure` is passed as argument, it is ignored.

 ```ruby
 Success(1).or Success(2)               # => Success(1)
 Failure(1).or Success(1)               # => Success(1)
 ```

+Replaces `Failure a` with the result of the block.
+If a `Success` is passed as argument, it is ignored.

 ```ruby
 Success(1).or_else { Success(2) }      # => Success(1)
 Failure(1).or_else { |n| Success(n)}   # => Success(1)
 ```

+Executes the block passed, but completely ignores its result.
+If an error is raised within the block it will **NOT** be catched.

 ```ruby
 Success(1).try { |n| log(n.value) }    # => Success(1)